plnkx/blog/_posts/2015-06-06-dantes-inferno-my-favorite-plnkx-note.markdown

 It began with developing the app.

 Week nights I'd code.
 Week days I'd drive to work, to my day job.

-First, there was my standard parking place.
-Maybe we're not all creatures of habit, but I am.
-I park in the same spot every day.

-# A pedestrian proof of concept

-So I'd leave home, drive to the office, park in my spot, and if all went well, my phone would buzz.
+I park in the same spot every day, so that's where the first note went.
+I'd pull into my spot, and my phone would buzz.
 Another successful plnkx app test!

 But not always.

+# A pedestrian proof of concept

 <img src='/images/abandon_all_hope.png'
      alt='make something people want' title='make something people want'